 Every mother’s emotional reaction to the birth and care of their baby is a unique and personal experience.
 Just like any physical and emotional process we go through in life, every woman and mother will react differently.
 It is important to have an understanding of what emotions are normal after delivery, but also the ability for you and family to recognize when certain emotions such as sadness and anxiety become extreme and might interfere with your ability to care for yourself or your family.

 While having a new baby is an exciting time, many women can feel confused about why they may have moments of sadness after such a joyous occasion of bringing a baby into the world.
-Some studies indicate that approximately 70-80% of all new mothers experience some negative feelings or mood swings after the birth of their child.1 It is normal to have moments where you feel like you want to cry, do cry, or need some time to yourself without the baby around.
+Some studies indicate that up to 80% of all new mothers experience some negative feelings or mood swings after the birth of their child.1 It is normal to have moments where you feel like you want to cry, do cry, or need some time to yourself without the baby around.
 But remember, that is just what they are: moments.
 These “baby blues” feelings often happen in the first two weeks after giving birth.

 Postpartum depression can happen any time after childbirth, but often starts within 1-3 weeks of having a baby.
 Woman may feel like they do not “like” their baby, or they are afraid to be left alone with the baby.
 These thoughts can be as serious and consuming of the mind as considering harming the baby or yourself.
 It is of the utmost importance to convey how you are feeling to your partner, family, and healthcare provider.
 All of these signs of postpartum depression should be addressed immediately.
 Mothers should not be afraid to not only ask for help, but to accept help.